sasender/example-actions-flux-eks/README.md

-# GitHub Actions + Flux + Amazon Elastic Kubernetes Service
+# Example GitHub Actions workflow with Flux and Amazon EKS

 An example workflow that uses [GitHub Actions](https://help.github.com/en/categories/automating-your-workflow-with-github-actions) to build [a static website](app/site/) into a Docker container, push that image to Amazon Elastic Container Registry, and uses [Flux](https://www.weave.works/oss/flux/) to automatically update an existing Amazon Elastic Kubernetes Service cluster with that image.